xprova/bisect-tau/README.md

 Asynchronous Circuits and Systems, 2009.
 ASYNC'09.
 15th IEEE Symposium on.
 IEEE, 2009.

-The tool uses bisection search to find the tipping point between early and late input transition times of a bistable circuit.
+The tool uses bisection search to find the tipping point between an early and a late input transition times of a bistable circuit.
 In each bisection round the design is brought into a deeper metastable state and its output delay is calculated.
 After 50 rounds the tool fits an exponential function to the window size (the time difference between input transition and the tipping point) and output delay data measured during bisection.
 The fit is then used